 With the President’s recent immigration orders, there has been anxiety in many communities about local law enforcement’s potential role in enforcing immigration laws.
 As your Sheriff, I felt it was important to share my perspective on the issue.
 To be very clear, the Sheriff’s Office and Ventura County law enforcement has a long history of NOT being directly involved in the enforcement of immigration laws.
 This practice is not going to change with the recent election or subsequent executive orders.
 A safe community needs an effective law enforcement agency.
 In order to be effective, we need the trust and cooperation between residents and the deputies and officers sworn to protect them.
 We do not want the fear of immigration status to inhibit the members of our communities from interacting with their police officers.

 However, we do believe that those that commit crimes that result in being booked into our county jail and are in our country illegally should be referred to Federal authorities for review of their immigration status.
 This procedure has been in place for years.
-Between January 1, 2019 and October 1, 2019 approximately 24,259 people were booked into our county jail from various law enforcement agencies.
-Of those, only 74 (0.003%) were eligible for removal by Immigration Officers, and only 50 were actually removed by Immigration Officers.
-The table below represents all 74 who were eligible for removal under SB 54.
-Their charges ranged from murder, robbery, identity theft and possession of controlled substances for sale, to driving while under the influence causing injury.
+Between January 1, 2020 and March 31, 2020 approximately 6,832 people were booked into our county jail from various law enforcement agencies.
+Of those, only 16 (0.002%) were eligible for removal by Immigration Officers, and only 10 were actually removed by Immigration Officers.
+The table below represents all 16 who were eligible for removal under SB 54.
+Their charges ranged from kidnapping, robbery, and lewd acts upon a child to identity theft.

 Once again, we want to reassure our communities that we intend to continue our practice of NOT being involved in field level immigration enforcement.